-If you’ve just received an invite to a baby shower and you want your gift to be something thoughtful and totally unique, we’ve got 100 baby shower gift ideas that are sure to fit the bill.
+If you’ve just received an invite to a baby shower and you want your gift to be something thoughtful, practical and totally unique.
+We’ve got 100 baby shower gift ideas that expecting parents will love.

 This book comes with 12 letters with a separate prompt for parents to respond to.
 Each letter can be folded up and sealed and given to babe when they’re all grown up.
 Cue the happy tears.
 You can find it here.

 Invented by an Occupational Therapist and a Child Passenger Safety technician, this gadget saves hands (and nails) so you can easily unbuckle a car seat.
 You can find them here.

 For the mama who likes pissing off the prudes with her coffee.
 You can find it on the Buffalo Lovely website.

 Strollers are hella expensive.
 The absolute last thing any exhausted parent wants is for their stroller to get swiped while parked somewhere that has a “no stroller” policy they weren’t expecting.
 This lock has a cable that can be looped through the stroller wheels to keep it locked up tight until everyone’s ready to roll.
 You can pick one up here.